coddingtonbear/django-measurement/README.rst

 units and adding/subtracting these objects from one another.

-This module provides for a django model field and admin interface for storing any measurements provided by `python-measurement <https://github.com/coddingtonbear/python-measurement>`_.
+This module provides for a django model field and admin interface for storing any measurements provided by `python-measurement`_.

 Example use with a model: